Bogus law firms

 Updated 25 November 2019 (Date first published: 24 July 2015)

-Examples below should be read in conjunction with the Risk Outlook 2017/18
+Examples below should be read in conjunction with our Risk Outlook.

 Fraudsters intercept solicitor-client emails to steal money